Lexus extended warranty coverage overview

 Powertrain coverage

-The entry-level Powertrain plan covers your Lexus's most essential mechanical components: the engine, transmission, drive axle, transfer case and differential.
+The entry-level Powertrain plan covers your Lexus' most essential mechanical components: the engine, transmission, drive axle, transfer case and differential.
 This basic protection extends to fuel system components, cooling system parts and the vehicle's computer modules that control these core systems.

 Gold coverage

-Industry insiders acknowledge Gold exists primarily as a stepping stone to Platinum.
+Industry insiders acknowledge that Gold exists primarily as a stepping stone to Platinum.
 When we asked a local Lexus dealer representative for Gold quotes, they responded, "Sure, but please don't buy Gold."
 Many dealers report minimal Gold sales because drivers recognize how little value they have compared with Platinum plans, especially for cars with advanced tech.

 Platinum coverage

 Platinum coverage includes protection for adaptive cruise control, lane departure systems, parking sensors and the sophisticated computer networks that manage modern Lexus vehicles.
-For hybrid models, Platinum extends to battery systems, electric motors and regenerative braking components that can cost thousands to replace.
+For hybrid models, Platinum extends to the battery systems, electric motors and regenerative braking components that can cost thousands to replace.

 Lexus extended warranty benefits